462 Squadron.com

 Information on "Original Crew"

 Wanted: Photos of individual crew members, and also personal information.
-If you can help, please make contact.
+If you can assist, please make contact.

-The dates of the crew member's previous postings to their Operational Training Unit is not yet known.
-However from Power's Service File (see later on this page) the original crew of 6 possibly formed at 21 OTU, Moreton-in-Marsh, training in Wellingtons.
-This may have been prior to July 1944, as Power had leave from 21 OTU between 7 and 16 July 1944.
+From Wireless Operator POWER's RAAF Service File (see later on this page) the original crew of 6 possibly formed at 21 OTU, Moreton-in-Marsh, sometime prior to July 1944, as POWER had leave from 21 OTU between 7 and 16 July 1944.

-The date of the crews posting to 1659 Conversion Unit (1659 CU) Topcliffe, Yorkshire, from 21 OTU is not yet known.
+Posting to 1659 Conversion Unit (1659 CU) Topcliffe, Yorkshire, from 21 OTU.
 It is assumed that the Flight Engineer would have joined the crew at 1659 CU, thus completing a crew of seven.
-A possible time line for posting to 1659 CU was from mid-July to end of August 1944.

 1/9/44 Flying Officer Cookson and Crew, reported to the Squadron for flying duties on posting from No. 1659 Conversion Unit.